Wi-Fi 4/5/6 (802.11 n/ac/ad/ax)|

 The reason why 256-QAM and 1024-QAM are included in the PHY tables here

 is for reference -- because these PHY tables ARE ALSO the PHY speed tables

 for 802.11ac for 20 MHz and 40 MHz channel widths.
 The PHY speeds for an

 80 MHz channel is far below in the next section.

 Interference: The entire 2.4 GHz space is plagued by interference, or other devices

 using the SAME frequency range.
-For example, cordless phone, baby monitors, Bluetooth,
+For example, cordless phones, baby monitors, Bluetooth,

-which is right in the middle of the wifi space, and very likely impacting two of the three
+which is the entire wifi space, and very likely impacting two of the wifi channels,

 and in some cases, even all three wifi channels